UNITED STATES

 Attractive near and long-term catalysts in U.S dredging market

-Harbor Maintenance Trust Fund secures funding for long-term maintenance demand
+Harbor Maintenance Trust Fund secures funding for long-term maintenance

 Strong financial performance and improved financial flexibility